eukara/qreate/README.md

 Qreate-QC
 =========

 Serverside QC code.
-(Unstable)
+(Stable)

 To compile use the latest version of frikqcc!

-Tested on DOSQUAKE and QuakeSpasm.
+Tested on DOSQUAKE, reQuiem and QuakeSpasm.